Prof. Dr. Michael Butter

 Office: Room 558

 - The COST Action „Comparative Analysis of Conspiracy Theories“ aims at synthesizing and moving forward the European research on conspiracy theories.
 The network currently comprises more than 120 scholars from 36 countries and over a dozen disciplines.
 The next internal meeting will take place in Turin in March 2017.
 The project’s first big conference will be hosted by the University of Tübingen from July 28 to July 30, 2017.
 Keynote speaker will be Karen Douglas (University of Kent), Timothy Melley (Miami University) and Joe Uscinski (University of Miami).
 The conference will be followed by a one-week summer school for M.A. and Ph.D. students.
+More information on the project and the Tübingen conference is available on the project’s website.

 - From September 28-30, 2017, Michael Butter will, together with Nicole Falkenhayner, Barbara Korte and Wolfgang Hochbruck (University of Freiburg) and Simon Wendt (University of Frankfurt), organize an international conference on "Heroism as a Global Phenomenon in Popular Culture," which will be hosted by the University of Freiburg.
-The deadline for the Call for Papers is December 31, 2016.

 Der »Washington-Code«: Zur Heroisierung amerikanischer Präsidenten, 1775-1865.
 Göttingen: Wallstein, 2016.Figurationen des Heroischen 3.